greggman/virtual-webgl/README.md

 The WebGL2 wrapper (virtual-webgl2.js) is newer and saves state so it's pretty fast.
 The WebGL1 wrapper (virtual-webgl.js) is older and queries state so it's pretty slow.

+You could probably get even more perf by changing all the functions that set GL state to just save the state but not actually set it and then just set the dirty state at draw time.
+And further, for all the functions that query state just return the saved state instead of asking WebGL.
+That would actually probably a speedup for many poorly written apps that query things they shouldn't.

 Another perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRenderingContext` and call `drawImage`.
 That could be solved maybe with `OffscreenCanvas` and